ahoho/topics/README.md

 ## Reproducibility
 ### Data

-Scripts to process the data as in the paper:
+Scripts to process the data as in the NeurIPS paper:
  - [wikipedia](data/wikitext/process-data.sh)
  - [nytimes](data/nytimes/process-data.sh)

-To process a new dataset similarly to the paper, use the following setup
+To process a new dataset in the same way, use the following setup

 ```console
 soup-nuts preprocess \